1What is the fundamental difference between a combinational circuit and a sequential circuit?

 12How is a D Flip-Flop constructed using a JK Flip-Flop?

-A.Connect to and to .
+A.Connect both and to logic 1.

 B.Connect to and to .